ryvin/MultiFileRAG/README.md

 Then open your browser and navigate to `http://localhost:9621` to access the web interface.

+> **Note for Windows Users**: All PowerShell scripts (.ps1) have been converted to batch files (.bat) for better compatibility with CMD.
+Use the .bat files instead of the .ps1 files.

 ### Web Interface

 The web interface provides a user-friendly way to interact with MultiFileRAG: